andarazoroflove/geocoin/README.md

-GeoCoin 2.0
+GeoCoin 2.5

-Simple cryptographic tokens for sharing and trading!
+Simple cryptographic tokens with messaging for sharing and trading!

-This release is wholly different from GeoCoin 1.0.
-It includes the following refinements:

-*33 Coins Per Block, forever and ever
-*1 Billion Max Coins
-*140 Character Transaction Messaging

 Defaults:

 *RPC PORT 3870

 *P2P PORT 3871

 *TESTNET PORT 13871

-*%appdata%/geocoin.conf
+*%appdata%/geocoin/geocoin.conf

 *addnode=andarazoroflove.org

+This release is graphically different from GeoCoin 2.0.
+It includes the following refinements:

+New Graphics!
+Program updated with Caching themed icons and lingo.

+Built-in Coin Creation System Improvements (Virtual Caching)

+QR Code Support

+One-click Access to Command Line Console

+Another thing you may notice is the decimals are gone--but really that's just trickery.
+They are still there, but only viewable using the Command Line Console for easy math, so values may go up or down by a coin or two in your Collected balance.

+GeoCoin has its own Block Explorer at: https://andarazoroflove.org/explorer/geocoin

 GeoCoin is Free and Open Source and should not be considered "currency."
 GeoCoin is designed to be easy